 Build a buffer into your processing time.
 If you can ship in 1-2 days on a good week, set your processing time to 3-5 days.
 You'll almost always beat your own deadline, which means you hit the metric every time and buyers get a pleasant surprise.

-For custom/made-to-order items, be transparent about realistic timelines.
+For custom and made-to-order items, be transparent about realistic timelines.
 A customer waiting 2 weeks for a custom piece is fine if you told them 2-3 weeks upfront.
 That same customer leaving a bad review because you said "3-5 days" and it took 12 is entirely avoidable.

 Protecting Your Review Rating

 Most negative reviews come from mismatched expectations, not bad products.
 Write descriptions that are honest about size, color, material, and any limitations.
-Include measurements.
-Show the product in context.
 Over-promising to make a sale is a fast track to 3-star reviews.

-When something goes wrong — and it will — reach out to the buyer before they leave a review.
-A proactive message like "I noticed your order might have been affected by a shipping delay, please let me know if there's anything I can do" often defuses the situation.
-Buyers who feel heard are far less likely to leave angry reviews.
+When something goes wrong, reach out before the buyer leaves a review.
+A proactive message like "I noticed your order might have been affected by a shipping delay — please let me know if there's anything I can do" often defuses the situation entirely.
+Buyers who feel heard are far less likely to leave angry feedback.

 Automating Star Seller Compliance

-Manually tracking three metrics across a 90-day rolling window gets tedious fast, especially if you're also managing inventory, photos, pricing, and the dozen other things that make a shop run.
+Manually tracking three metrics across a 90-day rolling window gets old fast, especially when you're also managing inventory, photos, and pricing.
 Automation can handle the most failure-prone metric: message response.

 Auto-Reply Setup